 The apparent members of a type are the members observed in subtype, supertype, and assignment compatibility relationships, as well as in the type checking of property accesses (section 4.13), new operations (section 4.14), and function calls (section 4.15).
 The apparent members of a type are determined as follows:

-The apparent members of the primitive types Number, Boolean, and String are the apparent members of the global interface types 'Number', 'Boolean', and 'String' respectively.
+The apparent members of the primitive type Number and all enum types are the apparent members of the global interface type 'Number'.

+The apparent members of the primitive type Boolean are the apparent members of the global interface type 'Boolean'.

-The apparent members of an enum type are the apparent members of the global interface type 'Number'.
+The apparent members of the primitive type String and all string literal types are the apparent members of the global interface type 'String'.

 The apparent members of a type parameter are the apparent members of the constraint (section 3.6.1) of that type parameter.